Announced long-term support plan for commercetools SDKs

 |DotNET SDK||not provided||not provided||1 September 2021|

-You don't need to take any action as long as the SDK you use is in Active Support.
-We recommend you to migrate to the respective Version 2 of the SDK at your earliest convenience, but latest before End of Life is reached for the SDK of Version 1.
-If needed, you can still request enhancements for the SDK of Version 1 until its Maintanance Support date, but not beyond that.
+You don't need to take any action as long as the SDK is in Active Support.
+We recommend you to migrate to the respective Version 2 SDK at the earliest, before the Version 1 SDK reaches End of Life.
+If needed, you can still request enhancements to the Version 1 SDK until the end of its Maintenance Support.

 Why is this changing?

-Our SDKs of Version 1 have served a long term, but they require us a lot of effort to keep them up with all the new API features we constantly release.
-Our SDKs of Version 2 are auto-generated from the API specification and so kept in sync with the API features as they are released.
-This reduces the delay in which you as SDK user have to wait until you can utilize a new API feature.
+Our Version 1 SDKs have served a long term, but it requires a lot of effort to keep them up with all the new API feature releases.
+Our Version 2 SDKs are auto-generated from the API specification and hence are kept in sync with the API features as and when they are released.
+This reduces the amount of time you, as SDK users, have to wait until you can utilize a new API feature.

 You should migrate to these auto-generated SDKs: